MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/Test-Video-embed.md

   You can also create a link to an existing topic in CAPS with the authoring toolbar

 - **Insert Image**
-  You can reference a online image from external resource by using `![Image Label]`, and then wrapping the image resource url in parentheses `(http/ImageURL)`
+  You can reference a online image from external resource by using `![Image Label]`, and then wrapping the image resource url in parentheses `(httpImageURL)`

   You can also insert an image from CAPS with the authoring toolbar